ishan-chaudhary/AIS_project/README.md

 ## Create Samples for Further analysis
   Python script "populate_sample" takes the csv output of the sample MMSIs from the Jupyter Notebook "ships_trips_analysis" and adds all positions from the "ship_position" table to a new "ship_position_sample" table.
 It also makes a "ship_trips_sample" table from the full "ship_trips" table.

-## Port Activity tables creation
+## Nearest Port table creation
-  Creates a table that includes all of a ship's position when the ship's positions are within X meters of a known port.

-  The WPI dataset has  duplicate port locations.
-Specifically, the exact same geos are used twice by two different named and indexed ports 13 times.
-I naively dropped duplicates on the lat and lon columns to resolve.
-No order is guaranteed, so this is a risk for reproducibility.
-TODO: EIther order the drops in some way or record the 13 ports removed for documentation.
+  Python script "knn_nearest_port.py" finds the nearest port in the WPI for each position and determines the distance.

 ## Table Summary for ingest pipeline
-  imported_ais --> ship_position --> ship_trips --> port_activity
+  imported_ais --> ship_position --> ship_trips --> knn_nearest_port

 ## Lessons Learned
 ### Using PostGreSQL COPY